 His wonders among all peoples.

 a.
-Sing to the LORD a new song: God loves to receive the rejoicing and praise of His people expressed in song, especially the new song.
-The new song can come from an old saint as they gain fresh awareness of God’s love and grace.
+Sing to the Lord a new song: God loves to receive the rejoicing and praise of His people expressed in song, especially the new song.
+A new song can come from old saints as they gain fresh awareness of God’s love and grace.

 i.
 “The song is to be new, because a new manifestation of Jehovah’s Kinghood has wakened once more the long-silent harps.”
 (Maclaren)